Ben Mezrich: Career

 Mezrich published a new book in July 2009 about Mark Zuckerberg, the founder of Facebook, titled The Accidental Billionaires: The Founding of Facebook, A Tale of Sex, Money, Genius, and Betrayal.
 It debuted at No. 4 on The New York Times Nonfiction Bestseller List, and No. 1 on The Boston Globe Nonfiction Bestseller List."
 Aaron Sorkin adapted the book for the screenplay of the film The Social Network, which was released on October 1, 2010.
 It was directed by David Fincher and stars Jesse Eisenberg as Mark Zuckerberg and Andrew Garfield as Eduardo Saverin.
 Ten years later, in May 2019, Mezrich published a sequel centering on Cameron and Tyler Winklevoss: Bitcoin Billionaires: A True Story of Genius, Betrayal, and Redemption.

 In 2014, Mezrich published Seven Wonders, his first novel since The Carrier in 2001.
 Seven Wonders is "a fast-moving thriller involving murder, conspiracy, historical mystery, and the Seven Wonders of the World", according to Booklist.
 Publishers Weekly wrote that "Mezrich has written a rollicking adventure with a fantastic behind-the-scenes tour of some of the world's most intriguing spots."

 His 2021 book, The Antisocial Network: The GameStop Short Squeeze and the Ragtag Group of Amateur Traders That Brought Wall Street to Its Knees, was adapted into the film Dumb Money directed by Craig Gillespie.

 His 2023 book, Breaking Twitter: Elon Musk and the Most Controversial Corporate Takeover in History, is set to become a limited series.

+His 2026 book, Checkmate: Genius, Scandal and the Billion-Dollar Rise of Chess, is set to become a film produced by Nathan Fielder, Emma Stone and Dave McCary.

 Personal life

 Mezrich has been married to Tonya M. Chen since 2006; they write the Charlie Numbers series together.
-He lives in Boston.
+He lives in Boston and Vermont.